-7. Finally, challenge your children to make one big piece out of everything they have made so far (the group walking pieces, the homesick chorus, the city sounds).
+7. Finally, challenge your children to make one big piece out of everything they have made so far: the group walking pieces, the Homesick Chorus, and the city sounds.
 Encourage them to think about the story of a person walking along in a foreign city as they create their final structure.
-Maybe they can they use the ‘homesick chorus’ to help move between groups or like Gershwin, have one idea that keeps returning.
+Maybe they can they use the ‘Homesick Chorus’ to help move between groups or, like Gershwin, have one idea that keeps returning.

 8. Finish your exploration of Gershwin’s An American in Paris with a performance of your new piece to an invited audience.
 Don’t forget to share any recordings with us at the LPO – we would love to hear your work!
-Details of how to share your work are below.
+Details of how to share your work can be found below.

 Taking it further:

-- Now you have walking music, you can make your character travel anywhere.
-Add on music to describe all the places your character travels to.
+- Now you have walking music, you can make your character travel anywhere, and you can create music to describe all the places your character travels to.

 - Use Gershwin’s piece as the basis for a story.
-Perhaps your walking character could write a letter home describing all the things s/he sees.
+Perhaps your walking character could write a letter home describing all the things they see.

-- Turn the story of the American in Paris into a play and use your music as background.
+- Turn the story of the American in Paris into a play and use your music as a soundtrack.

 Sharing your work